jostylr/write-web/server/setup.md

     console.log("uploaded ", process.argv[2]);
     console.error("failed to upload");

+#### Setting up rsync

+To set up rsync,  you need to create a key pair for repos:  `ssh-keygen -t rsa` in repos home directory.

+Then use `ssh-copy-id -i ~/.ssh/id_rsa.pub username@remote_host`

+After that, you can use an rsync command like `rsync -rtv --exclude .git  --exclude .checkum . user@remote`

+The upload will execute it in the build directory.
+Replace the . with a subdir if desired

+#### Setting up amazon sync

+Pretty similar.
+First install the tool

+	sudo apt-get install python-pip
+    sudo pip install awscli

+You

 ### run

 Executes litpro if no run scripts are involved. just passes along stdout and stderr